Last updated on September 18th, 2023 at 02:44 pm

 Do you have to void a check but aren’t sure how to go about it?
 You’ve come to the right place.

-If you want to set up automated electronic payments for bills, the service provider will likely ask for a voided check.
-This is normally done for two reasons: to verify your identity with a credit union or bank and to make sure the bank account number from which the funds will be withdrawn is noted down correctly.
+If you want to set up automated electronic payments for bills, the service provider may ask for a voided check.
+This verifies your identity with a credit union or bank and ensures the bank account number from which the funds will be withdrawn gets recorded correctly.

-Your institution, branch number, and bank routing number are needed for automatic payments; this information is at the bottom of your check.
-A voided check enables companies that make deductions for automatic payments to avoid problems caused by user errors.
+To make automatic payments, you need your institution, branch number, and bank routing number.
+You can find this information at the bottom of your check.
+A voided check helps companies that make deductions for automatic payments avoid problems caused by user errors.

 Without a voided check, you may have entered your checking account number incorrectly.
 If someone else has the same account number as the incorrect entry, the wrong person may end up being debited.